green3g/geocola/guides/Getting Started.md

 @group guides.configure Configure
 -->

-@description

 ## loader.js

 This is the loader script.
-It decides which application to load, and which config to load into the app.
-It does so using default values and optional query parameters.

-@signature `?app=app/path/&config=configName`
-@param {String} app The path to the app to load.
-The default is `app/viewer/`.
-@param {String} config The name to the config to load inside appPath/config/.
-The default is `default` which will load `app/viewer/default/`.
+It exports a function, `load`, which accepts two parameters, the path to the app, and an optional name of config to load. `index.html` imports this script and calls this function.
+This may be customized to load different apps through server side scripting, query string parameters, or simply specifying the name of the app/config to load directly in the `index.html`.

 @body